hannahrjiang/LifeguardMessenger/README.md

 See the messenger in action [here](https://drive.google.com/file/d/1sIkFuaLDHSfj0gsXDTpLPJaf1r3CLSGd/view?usp=sharing)!
 (Will open link to Google Drive)

+# How to Use

+The messenger is very simple.
+Start with typing "hello" to the provided number and it will respond with a list of possible scenarios.
+When a scenario is selected, it will respond with its treatment!

 # Prerequisites

 To recreate this messenger, the following is required: